 Mr. Vincent B. LaBella, Retired, UFD, age 91, of Utica, passed away on Tuesday, January 14, 2020.

-To plant a memorial tree in honor of Vincent B. LaBella, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Vincent B. LaBella, please visit our Heartfelt Sympathies Store.

 He was born in Utica, on June 20, 1928, a son of the late Frederick A. and Theresa (Zongrone) LaBella.
 Vincent was raised and educated locally attending Utica Free Academy.
 He was a proud United States Navy Veteran.
 On July 15, 1950 he was joined in marriage with the former Antoinette R. “Honey” Cerri with whom he shared over 64 years in a union blessed with admiration, love, and family commitment.
 Antoinette passed away on January 29, 2015.

 On February 1, 1954 Mr. LaBella was appointed to the Utica Fire Department where he at one time served as Vice President of the Utica Firefighters-Local 132 (IAFF).
 His commitment to fire service, and professional demeanor, earned him the respect of the community and his peers; in 1970 he was honored as Fire Fighter of the year.
 Vinny retired on March 11, 1989 after over thirty-five years of dedicated service to the community.
 Concurrently he held a position with Genuine Auto Parts Store where he worked as a Counter Man for over forty-six years.